| |

 The holidays are a “ruff” time for your pet.
 With so many new houseguests and activities, their routine gets disrupted.
-Also, you can’t spend as much time with them as you prepare for the big day.
+And you may not have as much time to spend with them as you prepare for the big day.

 However, your puppy’s main problem is the plethora of delicious smells wafting around.
 There are plates and plates of delectable foods, but they’re stuck with dry dog food?!